arcus-azure/arcus.security/docs/auth/azure-key-vault.md

 var keyVaultSecretProvider = new KeyVaultSecretProvider(vaultAuthenticator, vaultConfiguration);
 ```

-This is the recommended approach to interact with Azure Key Vault
+This is the recommended approach to interact with Azure Key Vault.

 ### Service Principle
 Authentication via username and password is supported with the `ServicePrincipalAuthenticator`.